 Step #2 Applying The Stain Over The Paint

-After the paint has dried, apply a waterbased stain over the entire surface and the paint that was applied.
+After the paint has dried, apply a water-based stain over the entire painted surface.
 For this project, I used the Tobacco Road Gel Stain and applied it with a soft cloth.
-Allow the gel stain to completely dry before this next step.
+Allow the gel stain to dry before this next step completely.
 The chippy paint technique is looking great!